Frequently Asked Questions

 The California Air Resource Board (CARB) is a state agency that governs everything from truck exhaust emissions to agricultural concerns.
 In the flooring industry, we know it best as shorthand for Airborne Toxic Control Measure 93120, the first North American standard establishing limits on formaldehyde emissions for specified composite wood products.
 Extensive media coverage has resulted in CARB being recognized by many consumers throughout the US and Canada, despite this standard being only legally applicable in the state of California.

-CARB is the model for both “TSCA Title VI” and CANFER, the Canadian national regulation.
+CARB is the model for both “TSCA Title VI” and CANFER, and all Kentwood products comply with the CARB standards.

 CANFER is shorthand for CANadian Formaldehyde Emissions Regulation, a program modeled after the US TSCA Title VI regulation.
 CANFER became effective in January 2023 and our ECO was an active member of the stakeholder committee in its initial design and subsequent amendments.
 All Kentwood products are compliant with the Canadian emission requirements.

 TSCA stands for the Toxic Substances Control Act and is a program supervised by the US Environmental Protection Agency (EPA).
 When spoken, it is often pronounced “TOS-KA.”
 The original Act was created in 1976 to regulate commercial chemical use and the subsequent amendments to the original Act are called “Titles.”
 In 2010, Congress added “Title VI, the Formaldehyde Standards for Composite Wood Products Act”.
-The emission standards were set at the same level as CARB’s and the program looks at the same products, but the paperwork and administrative burdens differ somewhat.
+All Kentwood products are compliant with the TSCA Title VI.

 The California Section 01350 standard (usually referred to as “Thirteen-Fifty” in conversation) is a voluntary program that goes beyond the required formaldehyde emission programs.
 While the formaldehyde regulations regulate the core, CA 01350 tests the finished floor as it will be installed in your home, not just the component parts.
 It limits levels many additional VOC's and allows only a fraction of the formaldehyde emissions than the legal limit.